-If not mentioned otherwise, all tests take place in the RoboCup@Home arena.
+The tests take place in the $RoboCup@Home\ arena$ .
 In addition, particular tests are situated outside the arena, e.g., in a previously unknown public place.
-The following rules are related to the RoboCup@Home arena and its contents.
+The following rules are related to the $RoboCup@Home\ arena$ and its contents.

 3.2.1 RoboCup@Home arena